skip to main content

 Cryptosporidium

-Cryptosporidium (pronounced crip-toe-spor-idium) is a parasite found in the gut of birds fish, reptiles (eg geckos and turtles), humans and animals such as cattle, sheep, cats and dogs.
+Cryptosporidium is a parasite found in the gut of birds, fish, reptiles, humans and animals such as cattle, sheep, cats and dogs.

 It is passed on in the faeces of infected birds, animals and humans.
-Cryptosporidium is widespread in New Zealand and the parasites can live in the environment for long periods, especially in lake, river, stream and roof water.
+Cryptosporidium is widespread in New Zealand and the parasites can live in the environment for long periods, especially in lakes, rivers, streams and roof water.

 People become infected when they swallow the parasites.
 This may be from contaminated water and food, or from contact with infected animals or humans.